How Does Living Liver Donation Work? 6 Things to Know

 Live liver donations remain rare: Living liver donation was first attempted in children in the late 1980s.
 Adult transplants initially took place a decade later, Sonnenday says.
 Today, they account for only about 5 percent of total liver transplants.
 That’s partially because the surgery can frighten or disqualify some donors — and there are limited surgeons and centers with robust expertise.
 The latter is changing, as shown by the Michigan Medicine/Columbia partnership.

 Risks affect both parties: Studies have shown that “long-term outcomes are as good or better” for living-donor recipients, Sonnenday says.
 But unique challenges remain.
 Because it’s only part of a liver, the implantation process for the recipient is more complicated.
 There also are risks to the donor, such as bleeding and the need for blood transfusion.
-The mortality rate for the donor, Sonnenday says, is between 1 out of 200 to 300 — a relatively rare outcome, but a figure considered unacceptable for a nonessential operation.
+The mortality rate for the donor, Sonnenday says, is approximately 1 in 500 — a rare outcome, but an important piece of information for donors to consider.

 Patients bounce back: Whether a living or deceased donor, transplant surgery results speak volumes.
 “I see (recipients) eight or 12 weeks after their surgery and you can’t even recognize them.
 They look like new people — muscle mass, color in their face, vigorous and energetic,” says Sonnenday.
 “To see that happen through the miracle and generosity of living donation is unbelievable.”